A Simple Communication Tip That Pays Dividends

 Let’s say the above scenario took 30 days to take place.
 If you have looked for work (particularly if you are unemployed at the time), 30 days is an eternity.

 But, with a simple acknowledgment, the outcome could have been very different.
-Consider this scenario.
+Consider how acknowledgment has an impact on results.

 • You complete the online application and attach your picture-perfect resume.